Social Sciences and Humanities Research Council: Governance

 SSHRC creates policy, plans budgets, and directs priorities through a council established by the federal government.
 The appointed members are a mix of academics and representatives from the industry.
 They have the role of advising the Minister of Innovation, Science and Economic Development on research policy in the areas of research and scholarship in the social sciences and humanities, with the goal of representing the interests of academic, public and private sectors.
 Council committees create and oversee SSHRC's programs, determine the distribution of funds and handles the strategies for enacting the councils policies.

-President

-Past presidents include André Fortier (1977–?), William E. Taylor (also, William Ewart Taylor Jr), Paule Leduc (June 1988 to March 1994), Lynn Penrod (1994–1997), Marc Renaud (1997–2005), and Chad Gaffield (2006–2014).
-Ted Hewitt was appointed president of SSHRC in March 2015, and continues to serve as President.

 Programs

-SSHRC funding opportunities are available through three programs: Talent, Insight and Connection.
+SSHRC funding opportunities are very diverse and include partnerships with other institutions.
+They are organized into three program streams: Talent, Insight and Connection (plus thematic and strategic grants and initiatives).

 Talent program

 The Talent program is to support students and postdoctoral candidates to become researchers and leaders across society, both within academia and across the public, private and not-for-profit sectors.

 The program promotes research skills and assists in the training of highly qualified personnel in the social sciences and humanities.
 In this way, SSHRC fosters the development of talented and creative people who will become leaders across campuses and communities.